 Nonprofits are in the “love business.”
 Employees and supporters alike fall in love with our missions, but stay because they are loved.

 We hope this blog inspired you to think differently – we look forward to hearing how you have been “showing the love” just a little more to supporters.
-We will be sharing this and more ideas on our follow-up webinar in partnership with VolunteerNow
+We shared this and more ideas on our follow-up webinar in partnership with VolunteerNow

 & Texas Volunteer Management Conference on February 11, 2021.